Qovery/documentation/website/docs/using-qovery/configuration/organization/git-repository-access.md

 ## Managing tokens on your git provider

-The process to create a token and the permissions to assign depend on the chosen git povider
+The process to create a token and the permissions to assign depend on the chosen git provider

 ### Github